rebeccoder/milestone-project-one/README.md

 ### Testing User Stories from User Experience (UX) Section

- #### First Time Visitor Goals
+ #### Visitor Goals

-        1. I want to easily understand the main purpose of the site and easily find the information I need about the juiebar.
+        1. As a user, I want to easily understand the main purpose of this site, so that I can be sure if this is the right site for me
-        2. I want the website to be intuitive and easy to navigate through.
+        2. As a user, I want to be able to navigate the website, so that I can easily navigate across the website and browse all the pages.
-        3. I want to be able to contact them or access their social media accounts through the website.
+        3. As a user, I want to be able to visit the social media pages for this bar, so that can see the latest social media news shared.

-The website has efficiently been made to show the key information for the juice bar including contact details, location, what is on the menu, prices, social media accounts, opening times etc.
-The website has clear navigation and buttons that are intuitive to their purpose.

-#### Returning User Goals
-        1. I want to be told if there is anything new to try on the menu.
-        2. I want to remind myself of opening times or to find the number to call.
-        3. I want to learn more about the company and what they stand for.

 I wanted to add a small "NEW!" icon next to anything new on the menu instigating that there was something new to try to returning customers however I didn't manage to find the resources to help me to do this in time, this is something I want to find out how to learn to do in the future.
  I have made sure that the contact info is easily available and have included an about us page for anyone curious about finding out more about the company.